infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 If you change your datamodel, you can regenerate Photon.js and all typings will be updated.

 #### Note about the auto-generated Prisma schema
 1. The field that points to the `User` model in the `Task` model is called `userId`.
-The naming occurred from the introspection process but is a bit misleading because it doesn't refer to the actual ID of the user, which may lead to potential problems when using the Photon.js API.
+The naming occurred from the introspection process but is a bit misleading because it doesn't refer to the actual ID of the user.
 A solution may be to rename `userID` to `user`.
+This can avoid naming confusions when using the Photon.js API.
-2. There is some mismatch between the `DateTime` types of Prisma and the ones of Postgres, so you may want to remove the `createdAt` and `updatedAt` fields for now
+2. There is some mismatch between the `DateTime` types of Prisma and the ones of Postgres, so you may want to remove the `createdAt` and `updatedAt` fields for now.
+A GitHub issue has been created.
-3. The resulting schema after these changes may look like <Details><Summary>this</Summary>
+3. The resulting schema after these changes may look like <Details><Summary>this.</Summary>

     ```groovy
     generator photon {